dubzzz/fast-check/documentation/1-Guides/HowItWorks.md

 Let's now consider our next root generators: the one for tuples and the one for arrays.

 As tuples is simpler let's consider it first.
-As described in the diagram below a possible way to implement it on tuples is basically to shrink on the first item only, then shrink on the second item only and so on and so forth.
+As described in the diagram below a possible way to implement shrink on tuples is to shrink on the first item only, then on the second one only and so on and so forth.

 ![Shrinking a tuple with an example](./images/shrinker-tuple.png)